Matt-Eva/freecreate-go-neo/notes.md

 - MongoDB - bulk writing storage / potential cache
 - Redis - session cache / query cache

+## Deployment Strategy

+Just use AWS, dude.
+It's going to cost money regardless, and you don't have your own servers.
+Plus, Neo4j is available on AWS, and hosting on AWS will give you good industry experience.

+- Neo4j, MongoDB, and Redis will be deployed on Amazon EC2 instances
+- Backend API will be hosted on an EC2 instance as well
+- Frontend assets can be delivered by Netlify or Cloudfront
+- Media assets can be stored in S3

 ### Payment processing

 - Stripe